-- 13.1.1.
-The referee will impose a match forfeit based on a combination of Technical Warnings or Technical Fouls when either of the following occurs: - 13.I.1.a.
-The combined issuance of two technical warnings and a technical foul listed in Rule 13.G.2 - 13.I.1.b.
-After one technical foul has been assessed in accordance with Rule 13.G.3.c or Rule 13.G.2 and the subsequent issuance of a second technical foul for any reason. - 13.1.2.
-Behavior that shall result in a match forfeit that is not due to a combination of Technical Warnings or Technical Fouls. - 13.I.2.a.
-Making deliberately aggressive physical contact with an opponent, official or spectator. - 13.I.2.b.
-Aggressively or recklessly striking or throwing a ball or paddle out of frustration or anger that puts an individual or facility property at risk or in danger. - 13.1.3.
-The Tournament Director may impose a match forfeit for failure to comply with the tournament or host facility's rules while on the premises, or for improper conduct on the premises between matches, or for abuse of hospitality, locker room, or other rules and procedures.
+- 13.I.
+Match Forfeit.
+The referee will impose a match forfeit based on a combination of Technical Warnings or Technical Fouls when either of the following occurs: - 13.I.1.
+The combined issuance of two technical warnings and a technical foul listed in Rule 13.G.2 - 13.I.2.
+After one technical foul has been assessed in accordance with Rule 13.G.3.b or Rule 13.G.2 and the subsequent issuance of a second technical foul for any reason. - 13.I.3.
+Behavior that shall result in a match forfeit that is not due to a combination of Technical Warnings or Technical Fouls. - 13.I.3.a.
+Making deliberately aggressive physical contact with an opponent, official or spectator. - 13.I.3.b.
+Aggressively or recklessly striking or throwing a ball or paddle out of frustration or anger that puts an individual or facility property at risk or in danger. - 13.I.4.
+The Tournament Director may impose a match forfeit for failure to comply with the tournament or host facility's rules while on the premises, or for improper conduct on the premises between matches, or for abuse of hospitality, locker room, or failure to comply with other rules and procedures. - 13.J.
+Challenging Referee Rulings or Decisions.
+If a player disagrees with a referee's ruling or decision, that player may challenge the referee's ruling or decision by asking for the Head Referee, Tournament Director, or the Tournament

-- 13.J.
-Rules Interpretations.
-If a player disagrees with a referee's ruling or decision, that player may challenge the referee's decision by asking for the Head Referee, Tournament Director, or the Tournament Director's designee.
-If the referee's ruling is determined to be correct, the player or team will lose a time-out and be given a technical warning.
-If no time-outs are available and the referee's ruling is correct, the player or team will be given a technical foul.
-(See 13.G.2.d) When the referee's ruling is incorrect, the ruling will be reversed and, if applicable, the rally will be replayed. - 13.K.
+Director's designee.
+If the referee's ruling or decision is determined to be correct, the player or team will lose a time-out and be given a technical warning (see 13.G.1.g).
+If no time-outs are available and the referee's ruling is correct, the player/team will be given a technical foul (see 13.G.2.d).
+When the referee's ruling or decision is incorrect, the ruling will be reversed and, if applicable, the rally will be replayed.

+- 13.K.
 Removal of a Line Judge.
 The referee may remove a line judge for any reasonable cause, based on either the referee's own observation or that of the players.
 If the referee decides to replace a line judge based on their own observation, the referee's decision is final.
 The players may also petition the referee to remove a line judge, providing all players agree.
 If the referee does not agree, the referee must consult with the Tournament Director for a final decision.
 If a line judge is removed, the Tournament Director will appoint a replacement. - 13.K.1.
 Removal of a Referee.
 If all players agree, they may petition the Tournament Director for a referee removal.
 The Tournament Director retains the final discretionary authority on the removal of a Referee.
-If a Referee is removed, the Tournament Director will appoint a replacement.
+If a Referee is removed, the Tournament Director will appoint a replacement. - 13.L.

-- 13.L.
 Non-Officiated Play.
 Any player may request a referee or Tournament Director if: - 13.L.1.
 The player reasonably believes that a rule is being consistently and deliberately violated by their opponent. - 13.L.2.
-A situation arises where players are not able to quickly and easily resolve a dispute. - 13.M.
-The Tournament Director may eject a player from the tournament for flagrant and particularly injurious behavior that, in the opinion of the Tournament Director, impacts the success of the tournament.
-An ejection can occur due to actions any time the player is at the tournament venue and may include, but is not limited to:
+A situation arises where players are not able to quickly and easily resolve a dispute.